seqan/seqan/manual/source/Infrastructure/Contribute/StyleCpp.rst

 Spaces VS Tabs
 ^^^^^^^^^^^^^^

-Do not use tabs, use spaces.
+Do not use tabs!
+Use spaces.
 Use ``"\t"`` in strings instead of plain tabs.

 .. container:: foldablej

     After some discussion, we settled on this.
     All programmer's editors can be configured to use spaces instead of tabs.
-    We use a four spaces to a tab.
+    We use four spaces instead of a tab.

     There can be problems when indenting in for loops with tabs, for example.
     Consider the following (``-->|`` is a tab, ``_`` is a space):